 Making buildings carbon sinks

-Direct air capture of carbon dioxide is often associated to large filter machines piled one on top of another and moving large volumes of air.
-Large contactors are required due to the small concentration of carbon dioxide in the air and large daily production targets of these plants.
+Direct air capture of carbon dioxide is often associated with large filter machines piled one on top of another and moving large volumes of air.
+Large contact points are required due to the small concentration of carbon dioxide in the air and the large daily production targets of these plants.

 As air is pushed in the filter, carbon dioxide and moisture are trapped or adsorbed.
 When the filter is saturated with these compounds the machine is closed and regenerated via vacuum and heating to collect the CO2 and water.
 Moisture is condensed leaving pure CO2 for compression.